Corey Scott: Death

 On the night of Saturday, February 8, 1997, Scott was performing at the Orange Bowl stadium in Miami, Florida at a U.S. Hot Rod Monster Jam.
 A crowd of around 30,000 spectators watched Scott attempt a dangerous step-up jump.
-Scott drove up a steep ramp on his motorcycle and was supposed to land into a net that was hoist high into the air.
+Scott drove up a steep ramp on his motorcycle and was supposed to land into a net that was hoisted high into the air.
 Scott jumped over 70 ft high on his motorcycle.
 He was meant to grab the net upon hitting it, but he missed, bounced out, and fell to the ground below.
 He landed on his head, broke his neck, and suffered other serious head and chest injuries.
 Scott was rushed to Jackson Memorial Hospital, where he was pronounced dead.

 The fatality was witnessed by thousands and was caught on camera by people filming in the crowd.
 Scott had performed the stunt four times before with no problem.
 He was 28 years old at the time of his death.
 Many of the spectators in the crowd were young children who were deeply traumatized by witnessing the graphic death of Scott live.
 Parents reacted angrily and were hostile toward the organizers of the event.